dcx86/vim_cheatsheet/README.md

 # Vim Cheatsheet

-This is a "cheat sheet" of Vim commands I curently know and use:
+This is a "cheat sheet" of Vim commands I currently know and use:

 <h3>Basic Commands</h3>